 Other miscellaneous sporting accessories like helmets, elbow and knee pads, skipping ropes, and frisbees can be contained neatly inside a mesh basket or individually hung on hooks.

-For storing sports apparel or general outdoor apparel like boots, raincoats, and your gardening shoes, angled wire shoe shelves, and garment hooks can be easily hung wherever you need on the slatwall.
+For storing sports apparel or general outdoor apparel like boots, raincoats, and your gardening shoes, angled shoe shelves, and garment hooks can be easily hung wherever you need on the slatwall.

 Along with bikes, those pesky loose balls your kids use for their sports are one of the most common garage floor clutter culprits.